zkteh/myStove/README.md

 2. alert user to go back to the cooking region with the help of PIR motion sensor

 # Limitation
-pan tempearture is impossible due to low sensitivity of the OEM brand MLX90614 sensor
+1. pan tempearture is impossible due to low sensitivity of the OEM brand MLX90614 sensor

-food temperature is not accurate due to same reason as above only works for one pan
+2. food temperature is not accurate due to same reason as above
+3. only works for one pan
+4. user is not allowed to cover the pan with lid

 ...